 Children 6 to 12 must be accompanied by an adult; no pets or children under six allowed.
 All trips begin at the Osprey Boathouse.
 Paddles and jackets are provided.
 Capacity is 16 per trip; walk-ins may check in person at the boathouse for open slots.
 Click here for a list of all state park events.

-NEARBY ATTRACTIONS: Stratford Hall (birthplace of Robert E. Lee and boyhood home of two signers of the Declaration of Independence) is five minutes from the park; Washington’s Birthplace (National Monument) is 10 minutes from the park; King’s Dominion (amusement park) is one hour from the park as are the Fredericksburg Civil War Battlefields.
+NEARBY ATTRACTIONS: Stratford Hall, the birthplace of Robert E. Lee and boyhood home of two signers of the Declaration of Independence, is five minutes from the park; Washington’s Birthplace (National Monument) is 10 minutes from the park; King’s Dominion (amusement park) is one hour from the park as are the Fredericksburg Civil War Battlefields.
 Learn more about nearby offerings by visiting the Northern Neck Tourism Council, Westmoreland Travel and Tourism and Colonial Beach sites.

 PICNIC SHELTERS: The picnic area, overlooking the Potomac River, has tables, shelters, restroom facilities and fire grills.
 Picnic shelters are available by reservation by calling the Reservation Center at 1-800-933-PARK or first-come, first-served.
 Parking and swimming fees are not included in shelter rental.
 One large and one small shelter may be rented from 8 a.m. to dark.
 Click here for park fees.